gameap/gameap.github.io/en/auto_install.md

 - http://nginx.org/packages/
 Nginx official repository.
 It will be added if Nginx was selected as a web server.
 Delete file `/etc/apt/sources.list.d/nginx.list` if you want to remove repository

-- ppa:chris-lea/node.js
-NodeJS Repository.
-Репозиторий для установки NodeJS менеджера пакетов (NPM).
-It will be added only when installing the panel from GitHub.
-To delete, run the command: `sudo ppa-purge ppa:chris-lea/node.js`